 23 For rebellion is as the sin of witchcraft and stubbornness is as iniquity and idolatry.
 Because you have rejected the word of the LORD, he has also rejected you from being king."

 24 And Saul said to Samuel, "I have sinned, for I have transgressed the commandment of the LORD and your words, because I feared the people and obeyed their voice.
 25 Now therefore, I pray you, pardon my sin and turn back with me so that I may worship the LORD."
 26 And Samuel said to Saul, "I will not return with you, for you have rejected the word of the LORD, and the LORD has rejected you from being king over Israel."
-27 And as Samuel turned about to depart, Saul laid hold upon the skirt of his mantle and it rent.
+27 And as Samuel turned around to depart, Saul laid hold upon the skirt of his mantle and it rent.
 28 And Samuel said to him, "The LORD has rent the kingdom of Israel from you this day and has given it to a neighbor of yours who is better than you.
 29 And also the Strength of Israel will not lie nor repent, for he is not a man that he should repent."
 30 Then he said, "I have sinned.
 Yet honor me now, I pray you, before the elders of my people and before Israel, and turn back with me so that I may worship the LORD your God."
 31 So Samuel turned back after Saul, and Saul worshiped the LORD.

 32 Then Samuel said, "Bring Agag the king of the Amalekites here to me."
 And Agag came to him delicately.
 And Agag said, "Surely the bitterness of death is past."
 33 And Samuel said, "As your sword has made women childless, so your mother shall be childless among women."
 And Samuel hewed Agag in pieces before the LORD in Gilgal.